scikit-plots/scikit-plots.github.io/dev/_sources/project/roadmap.rst.txt

 Statement of purpose: Scikit-plots in 2024
 ------------------------------------------
-Eleven years after the inception of Scikit-plot now Scikit-plots, much has changed in the world of machine learning.
+Since 2017 after the inception of Scikit-plot now Scikit-plots, much has changed in the world of machine learning.